gcharlson25/Multimodal-Cobot-Control-System/README.md

 This system uses a custom-trained computer vision model and a closed-loop PID controller to visually guide a JAKA Zu5 collaborative robot arm into sub-millimeter alignment with a target, then executes automated fastening/unfastening — all triggerable by voice.
 Anything outside the pre-defined vocabulary (draw shapes, perform gestures, freeform motion requests) is handled by an LLM that generates robot code on the fly.
 Every command, whether from a deterministic parser or an LLM, passes through a single hardware-enforced safety chokepoint before it's allowed to move real hardware.

-It was built as a from-scratch exploration of **multimodal human-robot interaction**: fusing real-time computer vision, classical control theory (PID), and natural language understanding into one coherent system running across three cooperating processes.
+It was built as a from-scratch exploration of **multimodal human-robot interaction**: fusing machine learning, real-time computer vision, classical control theory (PID), and natural language understanding into one coherent system running across three cooperating processes.

 **Core capabilities:**
-- 👁️ **Vision-guided alignment** — a custom-trained object detection model and a closed-loop PID controller visually servo the robot's tool onto a target with sub-millimeter precision
+- 👁️ **Vision-guided alignment** — a custom-trained machine learning object detection model and a closed-loop PID controller visually servo the robot's tool onto a target with sub-millimeter precision
 - 📐 **From-scratch camera calibration** — a full ChArUco calibration pipeline (marker-dictionary identification, intrinsic solving, sub-pixel corner refinement) achieving 0.24px reprojection error and ~1% real-world measurement accuracy
 - 🔩 **Automated assembly** — taught fastening/unfastening routines execute screw-driving operations, including an "unfasten/fasten the currently-aligned target" mode chained directly off the vision system
 - 🤖 **LLM-driven freeform motion** — natural language requests ("do a dance," "draw a circle") are translated into robot motion by GPT-4o, with every generated command safety-checked before execution